Representing and supporting medical oncologists in the UK

 Guidance

-The UK Chemotherapy Board has published the following guidance documents:
+The UK SACT Board has published the following guidance documents:

 Ambulatory Pathway for Oncology Patients Presenting with Low Risk Febrile Neutropenia